 Iran's friends should have defied US sanctions during COVID-19 pandemic: President Rouhani

-TEHRAN: Iranian President Hassan Rouhani bemoaned Iran’s friends on Saturday (Sep 5) for not standing up to the United States and breaking crippling sanctions during the COVID-19 pandemic.
+REUTERS: Iranian President Hassan Rouhani castigated Iran's friends on Saturday (Sep 5) for not standing up to the United States and ignoring US sanctions during the coronavirus pandemic.

-He also said that if the United States had a "bit of humanity or brain", it would have lifted sanctions on Iran for the duration of the health crisis.

-READ: 1 person is dying of COVID-19 every 7 minutes in Iran: State TV

-Iran, with more than 380,000 registered cases and more than 22,000 deaths from the coronavirus, is one of the countries worst-hit by the pandemic in the Middle East.
+Iran, with over 380,000 registered cases and over 22,000 deaths from coronavirus, is one of the countries worst hit by the pandemic in the Middle East.

-"Over the past months since the coronavirus arrived in our country ... no one came to our help," Rouhani said in remarks broadcast live on Iranian state television.
+"Over the past months since the coronavirus arrived in our country... no one came to our help," Rouhani said in remarks broadcast live on state television.

-READ: Iran faces shortage of medics, beds as COVID-19 cases spike again

-At the same time, he said, “not a single friendly country told us that in this time of coronavirus and hardship and for the sake of humanity ‘we will stand up to America'" and do business with Iran despite threats of US retaliation.
+At the same time, "Not a single friendly country told us that in this time of coronavirus and hardship and for the sake of humanity ‘we will stand up to America'" and do business with Iran despite threats of U.S. retaliation, Rouhani said.

-The United States has threatened to impose sanctions on whoever conducts business with Iran.
+In March, Iranian Supreme Leader Ayatollah Ali Khamenei rejected a U.S. offer to help Iran in its fight against the pandemic, and denounced US leaders as "charlatans and liars".

-The sanctions are part of the US effort to slash Iranian revenues after US President Donald Trump withdrew in 2018 from the 2015 Iran nuclear deal.
+The sanctions are part of a US effort to slash Iranian revenues after President Donald Trump withdrew in 2018 from the 2015 Iran nuclear deal.

+Food, medicine and other humanitarian supplies are exempt from the sanctions but the trading bans have deterred several foreign banks from doing business with Iran, including financing humanitarian deals, provoking shortages of some drugs.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments